1907

 Grand Opening

-Ruby Falls Castle, built with limestone removed during excavation for the elevator shaft, is finished in 1929 and Lookout Mountain Cave opens to the public for tours in December after a grand opening ceremony and much fanfare from local press.
-Ruby Falls Cave opens for tours six months later in June 1930.
+Ruby Falls Castle, built with limestone removed during excavation for the elevator shaft, is finished in 1929, and Lookout Mountain Cave opens to the public for tours in December after a grand opening ceremony and much fanfare from local press, city officials and local residents.

 1930